-Roasting beets whole helps brings out their natural sweetness and cut the earthy flavor, all while locking in moisture and color.
-Super easy to do with very little work, I’ll show you how to roast beets so that they are delicious and perfect for enjoying all sorts of ways.
+Roasting beets whole helps brings out their natural sweetness and cuts the earthy flavor, all while locking in moisture and color.
+Super easy to do with very little work, I’ll show you How to Roast Beets so that they are delicious and perfect for enjoying all sorts of ways.

 Health benefits of beets

 Beets are kinda plant rockstars.
 Seriously.
-Not only a stunning shade of red, but the have so many vitamins and nutrients in that pretty scarlet package that makes it , but if you are like me….you want to know what a veggie offers up so you can decide what plants to veggie-load your life with and see why veggie-loading can so up the health of your foods.
+Not only a stunning shade of red, but they have so many vitamins and nutrients in their pretty scarlet package.
+But if you are like me….you want to know what a veggie offers so you can decide what plants to veggie-load your life with and see why veggie-loading can increase the health of your foods.

 - Folate (vitamin B9) (this is helpful for cell and tissue growth)